COVID-19: how to manage mood swings during coronavirus lockdown

 Supply and demand

-Unfortunately it's not as clear-cut as saying that masks are good or bad for preventing the spread of coronavirus.
+Unfortunately it's not as clear-cut as saying that masks are good or bad for preventing the spread of coronavirus in all settings.
 For clinicians or other key workers who may be exposed to coronavirus, personal protective equipment (PPE) is crucial for them to be able to carry out their jobs.
 But many countries, including the UK, are experiencing a shortage of the necessary equipment.

 As you might expect, with every country in the world trying to order face masks to protect their most vulnerable from coronavirus, manufacturers haven't been able to keep up with demand.
 The World Health Organization recommends that only people who are sick and showing symptoms or caring for people who may have coronavirus should be wearing protective masks.
 This is largely so that the limited supply of masks can be prioritised for healthcare workers.